 The underlined phrase modifies of and behaves as one noun.
 Try “the point of the story.”
 When uncertain between the object and subject form of a pronoun, cover the distraction and you’ll hear it:

-Now you know the phrase needs the subject.
+Now you know the phrase needs the subject: what we are about

 the point of what we writers are about